Barklim/todos/Readme.md

 ## Todo

-- jest
+- add some styled scss
-- add some styles
+- migrate from vite to webpack, vitest to jest
 - down button must close todos with animation
 - relative paths for imports like @/module/ui/...
 - local storage or indexdb